Key Takeaways

 Preserving the Evidence

-If evidence is destroyed after receiving a spoliation letter, the consequences in court are severe.
-The court can instruct the jury to presume the destroyed evidence was unfavorable to the carrier, and spoliation alone can dramatically shift the dynamic of the entire case.
-But preservation demands must go out immediately — waiting even a week can result in critical data being overwritten by routine system processes.
+If evidence is destroyed after receiving a spoliation letter, the consequences in court can be severe.
+Depending on the facts, the court may impose sanctions or allow the jury to draw an adverse inference from the missing evidence.
+But preservation demands should go out quickly — waiting even a week can result in critical data being overwritten by routine system processes.

 At Addison Law, we handle complex trucking accident cases that demand technical knowledge of federal regulations and aggressive evidence preservation.
 Our trial attorneys know how to prove Hours of Service violations and hold carriers accountable.
 If you or a loved one was hurt by a fatigued trucker, contact us immediately.